 He discussed the coverage maximum for the two districts and thought that the Northern Gateway should be 80% as is the High Density.

 Chris Lapierre asked about the proposed change to require charging stations in new garages.
 Cheryl Brinkman explained that although a 220 outlet was mentioned, that was only a suggestion.
-She noted that the proposal actually only required a normal outlet.
+She noted that the proposal actually only required a normal outlet in new garages.

 With no further testimony being offered, Chair Shannon Haggett closed the hearing at 7:18 pm.